uzh-rpg/agile_flight/README.md

 Follow [this guide](/envtest/python/README.md) to know more about how to use the training code and some tips on how to develop reinforcement learning algorithms

-## Submission

-More details about how to submit your code for evaluation will be released soon.
-For now, you can download the code and start building your algorithm.
-Also please sign up [here](https://forms.gle/xMQ6qMP1i7e1qdZy8) if you intend to participate.
-You will be notified when the submission website opens.